alexlqi/challenge/README.md

 docker exec -it python_challenge pip install -r requirements.txt
 ```
 ### Setting up wordpress
-First you have to go to [http://localhost:8080](this site) to configure the installation
+First you have to go to the [wordpress site](http://localhost:8080) to configure the installation
-After finishing the installation, login into [http://localhost:8080/wp-admin](wp-admin)
+After finishing the installation, login into [wp-admin](http://localhost:8080/wp-admin)
 Then, go to plugins and follow these steps:
 1. Hit the button add new and then upload
 2. Upload the zip file in the root directory of this project.